John Axon: Accident

 On the outward trip from Stockport to Buxton on 9 February 1957, Driver Axon had noticed a leak from the supply to the locomotive steam brake and had requested and received fitter's attention at the Buxton depot.
 On the return trip from Buxton to Stockport, the repair did not hold and the brake pipe fractured, disabling the locomotive steam brake and filling the cab with scalding steam, making it very difficult and painful for Axon and the fireman, Ron Scanlon, to reach the controls.
 Despite this, Axon and Scanlon managed to partly close the regulator and screw down the engine's tender brakes to negligible effect.
 The inability to use the locomotive's whistle meant that the crew of the banking engine at the rear of Axon's train remained unaware of the problems at the front and kept pushing the train towards Dove Holes summit.

 Axon told Scanlon to jump off and attempt to apply the wagon brakes of the loose-coupled train.
 Due to the speed the train was travelling, Scanlon only managed to apply a few before the train reached the summit and began accelerating down the 1-in-58 gradient towards Chapel-en-le-Frith.
 As the crew of the banking engine reached the summit to let the train continue under its own power, they were alarmed to see the train accelerating away from them, and the guard frantically applying the brakes to his van.

 At the time of the locomotive failure, Axon could have jumped clear of the then slow-moving train.
 However, aware of the danger that his train posed to life further down the line, he stayed at his post despite the scalding steam on the footplate.

-Axon waved a warning to the signalman at Dove Holes, who enabled a DMU at Chapel-en-le-Frith to be moved to safety, but had no time to warn the crew of a passing Rowsley-to-Stockport freight service to accelerate.
+Axon waved a warning to the signalman at Dove Holes, who opted to reverse the loop points despite the fact that the down main was still occupied by the Rowsley goods train.
+Knowing that the runaway train would derail on the trap siding, hitting Dove Holes signal box and station in the process, the signalman had the hope that Axon could regain control of his engine on the main line.
+He immediately telephoned to the Chapel-en-le-Frith signalman, who was in the process of clearing the Rowsley-to-Stockport freight service.
+He ordered the passengers of a stationary DMU to be moved to safety, but had no time to warn the crew of the passing goods to accelerate.
 The runaway smashed into the rear of it, killing John Axon and John Creamer, the other freight train's guard.
 The signalman barely escaped as the 8F's tender sideswiped his box, destroying it.